-The en dash is probably the most neglected dash out of the three, as it is often replaced with a hyphen or parentheses.
+The en dash is probably the most neglected, as it is often replaced with a hyphen or parentheses.

-It is quite commonly used to show range (40–50), or stand-in for the word versus.
+It’s generally used to show a range (40–50), or stand-in for the word versus.
 For example:

 “The Newcastle–Leicester match ended in a win for the home team.”

 The en dash also connects destinations.
 For example.

 The hyphen is more often used for compound terms such as “eye-opener” or in a compound adjective such as “state-of-the-art”.